actolonen/Analysis_Lab/Clustering/README.md

 ## Hierarchial clustering in R
 [Here](https://www.youtube.com/watch?v=MAUs4484TG8) is a nice tutorial on hierachial clustering.

-Hierarchial clustering is an unsupervised clustering method.
-It is an alternative to K-means that does not require specifying number of clusters.
+Hierarchial clustering is an unsupervised clustering method (observations are unlabeled) that does not require specifying number of clusters.
 Clustering can be top-down or bottom-up (agglomerative, AGNES).
 Distance metrics for hierarchial clustering: Euclidean, Manhattan, Max distance.

 Steps:
 1. organize data into data.frame: rows = n observations, cols = m variables